 - maintaining existing alliances with Mates in Energy and Benestar: providing our people with the right tools and contacts to identify issues early

 - coaching conversations: using the power of open questions to tackle burnout and stress

-- mateship: social events during work and break times to build comradery and understanding.
+- informal conversations and mateship: social events during work and break times to build comradery and understanding

 - counsellors attending pre-starts regularly: consistent messaging, creates visibility, and builds trust and allows the leaders to become ‘connectors’ between workers and the service.

 These activities along with strong, active leadership in the program help to encourage staff to talk about how they are coping, behaving or operating to identify issues early on.
 The ongoing program continues to build staff mindset and skill set to boost resilience and growth.